Join us and discover the Sailor Made Offer – exclusive discounts available for a limited time!

 Customise your family-friendly sailboatConfigure now

-Maintenance and duty tasks
+Kid boat crew: maintenance and duty tasks

 Boat maintenance assistant